MicrosoftDocs/winrt-api/windows.ui.xaml.controls/inkcanvas.md

 An InkCanvas has default Height and Width properties of zero, unless it is the child of an element that automatically sizes its child elements, such as [StackPanel](stackpanel.md) or [Grid](grid.md) controls.

+InkCanvas has maximum height and width dimensions of 2^21 physical pixels.

 By default, the InkCanvas does not support ink input from devices other than pen.
 You must specify support for other devices through the [InputDeviceTypes](../windows.ui.input.inking/inkpresenter_inputdevicetypes.md) of an [InkPresenter](../windows.ui.input.inking/inkpresenter.md) object.

 Associate an [InkToolbar](inktoolbar.md) with an InkCanvas to provide a customizable and extensible collection of buttons that activate ink-related features in the InkCanvas.
 By default, the toolbar includes buttons for drawing, erasing, highlighting, and displaying a ruler.